 We believe that meaningful data provided to educators in districts, schools, and classrooms plays a critical role in empowering educators to make better decisions about how to operate their schools, districts, and customize instruction for the benefit of each student.
 We’re not afraid to try new things – in fact, we believe part of the role of philanthropy is to push the envelope and do exactly that.
 So, in 2011, after five years of working with schools, we introduced the Ed-Fi data standard and technology suite.

-We believe that to provide teachers the information they need to make decisions in their classrooms, data systems must seamlessly connect student information to present a comprehensive, relevant, and timely picture of students’ learning needs.
+We believe that to provide teachers, students and parents the information they need to make decisions in their classrooms, data systems must seamlessly connect student information to present a comprehensive, relevant, and timely picture of students’ learning needs.
 To get the full picture of a student’s current status and progress over time, data must be brought together from disparate source systems.
 However, some vendors lack incentives to standardize the transfer of data in/out of their tools, so tools don’t ‘talk’ to one another.